 A way to think about this is that once real-world objects are represented as a list of numbers they can be plotted on a multidimensional graph and depending on how close one object is to another determines how similar a given object is to another.

 Vector embeddings provide the mathematical representation of objects and are what allow vector search the ability to determine semantic similarity.
-Once objects are stored as vectors they can be stored in a which is purpose-built and designed to provide efficient storage and retrieval of large datasets of vector embeddings so that vector search operations can be used over extremely large datasets.
+Once objects are stored as vectors they can be stored in a Vector Database which is purpose-built and designed to provide efficient storage and retrieval of large datasets of vector embeddings so that vector search operations can be used over extremely large datasets.

 The difference between traditional vs vector search

 This is where the true power of vector search comes into play.
 Unlike traditional search that compares keywords or indexes, vector search provides the ability to compare the entirety of the query against the entirety of the data being searched and represent how closely each result is to the given query with context.
 This distinction highlights the superiority of how a vector search engine works in managing complex search queries, transcending the limitations of keyword-based traditional search systems.
 But what does this actually mean and what is its impact?